 However, one of the girls had forgotten to remove a note from their editor.
 When copied and pasted, ‘how’s this copy, Jade?’ was seen at the start of the caption.
 While instances of this kind can be humorous, this practice can destroy the trust between an influencer and their fans.
 It can, unfortunately, also have lasting repercussions for the whole industry.

 This is not the first occasion this has happened in the world of social influencers.
-Just a few years prior, a member of the Kardashain clan, Scott Dissick, outed himself with a paste fail whilst promoting detox tea brand Bootea.
-Similarly, the blunder was well-publicized, and tarnished Dissick’s reputation as a reputable ambassador.
+Just a few years prior, a member of the Kardashian clan, Scott Disick, outed himself with a paste fail whilst promoting detox tea brand Bootea.
+Similarly, the blunder was well-publicized, and tarnished Disick’s reputation as a reputable ambassador.

 In 2017, family bakers Warburtons decided to run a Christmas campaign using the hashtag ‘#crumpetcreations’ to showcase recipes made by their followers using their products.